 so far.
 I cannot get the WiFi option to work with either my Linux desktop or

 my Android phone, and many people seem to have the same problem.
 I bought

 an E-mount to very-old-screw-mount adapter, and can use my 50 year old

 Pentax lenses with it.

-I don't have one yet!
-I can use one at work for the odd picture, but I
+I don't have one yet.
+I used to ba able to use one at work for the odd picture, but I

 am looking for a model that will handle both 35 mm and larger negatives,

 as well as prints.
 It must be compatible with the "gphoto2" software that

 has been released as an open source product, and should work with a

 USB connection.
 There are a few on the market that fit this